Webinar | How Will Microbiome Reshape Anti-Aging Skin Care in 2026 Register Here

 Collaboration between Frito Lay and Douglas Machine for pouches

-Frito Lay and Douglas Machine have collaborated to solve this problem.
+Frito-Lay and Douglas Machine have collaborated to solve this problem.
 Their patent describes a method to manufacture structurally resilient packages using pillow packages as input.
 The basic setup is to receive a pillow package, condition it by rocking and jolting, then heat it to deform it, shape its base and top in square ends, and finally cool it to fix the shape.
-Optionally, hem seals can be provided at the edges to make it more structurally resilient.
+Optionally, hem seals can be provided at the edges to improve structural resilience.

 Conclusion

-Global efforts to reduce plastic usage and promote sustainable alternatives have prompted innovations and collaborations between companies to address the challenges faced by stand-up pouch recycling and structural limitations.
+Global efforts to reduce plastic use and promote sustainable alternatives have prompted companies to innovate and collaborate to address the challenges of stand-up pouch recycling and structural limitations.

-They pave the way for the sustainable stand-up pouches market and highlight the importance of industry-wide efforts in promoting environmentally friendly packaging solutions.
-More innovative approaches and partnerships will follow with the industry heading sustainably.
+They pave the way for the sustainable stand-up pouch market and highlight the importance of industry-wide efforts to promote environmentally friendly packaging solutions.
+More innovative approaches and partnerships will follow, as the industry heads in a sustainable direction.

 Stand-up pouches have been trending amongst consumers, and if they are sustainable, that’s just icing on the cake.